 2. Movember for Men’s Health

-Movember is an annual campaign to raise awareness and funds for men’s health issues, such as prostate cancer and testicular cancer.
+Movember is an annual campaign to educate people and raise funds for men’s health issues, such as prostate cancer and testicular cancer.
 Participants grow mustaches throughout the month of November and solicit donations from friends and family.
 It has become a bit of an annual tradition.

 3. Make-A-Wish Foundation “I Wish” Cards